The Best Trip to Machu Picchu in South America

 Machu Picchu on your own and cheap

 Usually, you will not need it if you are Latin American, North American, or European.
-If you are from a non-Mercosur country, you will need a valid passport and a visa in some exceptional cases.
+In exceptional cases, you will need a valid passport and a visa from a non-Mercosur country.

 2 Vaccines?:

 No vaccine is mandatory, but the Peruvian Ministry of Health “recommends” vaccination against Yellow Fever in certain jungle regions.
 Usually, nobody does it, so it’s up to you whether it’s worth the risk.
-In several countries, this vaccine is free, and when it costs, it is not expensive.
+In several countries, this vaccine is free; when it costs, it is not expensive.

 3 Lodging and camping.